-Clarence Acox, Jr., an instrumental figure in the Seattle music scene, has nurtured young musicians for the past 44 years at Garfield High School.
+Clarence Acox, Jr., an instrumental figure in the Seattle music scene, has nurtured young musicians for over 40 years at Garfield High School.
 He leads the renowned Garfield Jazz Ensemble, winning dozens of awards and making regular appearances at national and international venues.

 Clarence has received numerous accolades for his achievements as both an educator and a musician.